Trusted by Law Enforcement & Tactical Professionals

-The Difference Between a First Aid Kit and a Trauma Kit (And Why You Need Both)
+First Aid Kit vs. Trauma Kit: Why You Need Both

-A first aid kit handles paper cuts.
-A trauma kit handles arterial bleeds.
-The gap between them is measured in lives.
-Here's the real distinction — and why serious preparedness requires both.
+Uncontrolled bleeding kills in 3–5 minutes.
+A first aid kit won’t stop it.
+A trauma kit will.
+Here’s the real distinction — and why serious preparedness requires both.

 Most people think they have a first aid kit ready for an emergency.
 What they have is a box of band-aids, antiseptic wipes, and acetaminophen — fine for a paper cut, useless for a bleeding artery.
 There is a real distinction between a first aid kit and a trauma kit, and the gap between them is measured in lives.